reactjs/react.dev/content/docs/hooks-faq.md

 });
 ```

-It's not a Hook because it doesn't compose like Hooks do. `React.memo` is equivalent to `PureComponent`, but it only compares props.
+It's not a Hook because it doesn't compose as Hooks do. `React.memo` is equivalent to `PureComponent`, but it only compares props.
 (You can also add a second argument to specify a custom comparison function that takes the old and new props.
 If it returns true, the update is skipped.)

 `React.memo` doesn't compare state because there is no single state object to compare.
 But you can make children pure too, or even [optimize individual children with `useMemo`](/docs/hooks-faq.html#how-to-memoize-calculations).